Our Mistakes

 How we fell short: In May 2009, we discussed the Millions Saved project with a staff member of the project, Dr. Jessica Gottlieb, and then published a copy of the recording of the conversation to our website.
 Dr. Gottlieb approved making the recording public on the condition that we remove personal references that she made during the conversation.
 We partially removed the references, but we failed to remove one person’s email address and Dr. Gottlieb’s suggestion that we speak with a particular person.
 We noticed this error in February 2014 while preparing to use this recording as part of a test assignment for potential employees.
 According to our logs, no one had downloaded the audio file during the previous year.

-Steps we have taken to improve: We notified Dr. Gottlieb about this mistake and apologized to her.
-Subsequent to (and unrelated to this error), we had implemented a formal procedure for reviewing uploaded files to confirm that all requested changes to files have been made.
+How we addressed our mistake: We notified Dr. Gottlieb about this mistake and apologized to her.
+Subsequent to (and unrelated to) this error), we implemented a formal procedure for reviewing uploaded files to confirm that all requested changes to files have been made.

 January to September 2008: Paying insufficient attention to professional development and support